shfitz/DM1143-Ideation-and-Prototyping-FA17/week-3-detail.md

 <tr>
 <td valign="top">write</td>
 <td><!-- Due wed this week -->
-Research one or more of the following artists for inspiration and post your findings and response on your process website:
+Research one or more of the following artists for inspiration and post your findings about the inspirations for their work and process on your website:
 <ul>
     <li>Sherrie Levine</li>
     <li>Marcel Duchamp</li>